tariq1890/FetchGradleDependencies/README.md

 <b>FetchGradleDependencies</b>

 Sample Project to retrieve the external dependencies of a Gradle Project.
-Only Eclipse and Idea Gradle Projects are supported.

 To run the program